Laurence Sullivan

 Book Chapters

-• 'Studying in Solitude: Demythologising the Masculine Medical Monopoly with Jane Barker’s Galesia and Tobias Smollett’s Sagely', Myth and (Mis)information: Constructing the Medical Professions in Eighteenth- and Nineteenth-Century English Literature and Culture, eds.
-Clark Lawlor, Allan Ingram and Helen Williams (Manchester: Manchester University Press, Under Contract)
+• ‘Studying in Solitude: Demythologising the Masculine Medical Monopoly with Jane Barker’s Galesia and Tobias Smollett’s Sagely', Myth and (Mis)Information: Constructing the Medical Professions in Eighteenth- and Nineteenth-Century English Literature and Culture, eds.
+Clark Lawlor, Allan Ingram and Helen Williams (Manchester: Manchester University Press) April 2024

 Reviews